ATXDAO/nft/README.md

   tx hash:   0xdb4d8108e35783fb3b0912c5a77612d6d371d418f40e67afa1c55041ac504fdb
 ```

-### Generate merkle tree
+### Generate classic merkle tree

-You can generate a merkle root + proof with the `merkle-tree` task.
+You can generate a merkle root + proof with the `classic-merkle` task.
 Here's an
 example passing is 0x1, 0x2, and 0x3 as whitelisted addresses.
 It generates the
 merkle root for the set of addresses and the proof for 0x3